s54a/projectinit/Readme.md

 When I was starting a new project, I used the 'create vite app' command.
 Then, I began to remove and add files for the project.
 It struck me that I could create it once and paste it everywhere when I start a new project.
 Thats how I started building this.

+_There are two branch of this project in this one I have removed images & a few files to reduce the size_

+_Visit the Github Readme to see examples_

 ## How it Works

 The package stores Templates inside a folder called "Templates" then when you run the `init` command it displays the templates and then it will paste the folder at the location where the terminal is open.